stanford-cnjc/cnjcx-course-materials/week5_practical/cnjcx_week5_recap.md

 ## The Eponym Session
 ### Week 5 Recap

-**Session Leaders**: Tyler Benster

 This week we learn how to perform data analysis, data munging, and more!
 The best way to learn this content is to check out the recording on the [CNJCx website][cnjcx_link], and follow along with [this week's notebook](cnjcx_week5_practical_python.ipynb).

+**Session Leaders**: Tyler Benster

+Session Recording at [**CNJCx webpage**](https://stanford-cnjc.github.io/#/CNJCx) under the Week 5 session materials.

 ## Preparation